uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.2.8
+## What's new in 1.2.9

-URI Modern 1.2.8 is a bug fix release.
+URI Modern 1.2.9 is a bug fix release.

-* Adds support for styling text with `type-sans` and `type-serif` classes
+* Adds style customizations for [URI Component Library](https://github.com/uriweb/uri-component-library) panels formatted as "super"
-* Adds definitions for allowed Gutenberg blocks and colors
+* Reconfigures how beta features are accessed (no longer requires editing `wp-config.php`)
-* Updates the Search & Filter template to adopt generic styling
+* Introduces accessibility and code error checking as a beta feature (availability based on user role)
 * Updates devDependencies

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/151/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/154/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?